 Please mark these dates on your calendar.
 If the date does not work for you, please contact me right away.
 You will receive a packet a few days prior to the meeting, just like the monthly CAC meetings.
-The ITA meetings begin at 5:30 pm and are held in the boardroom.
-A light meal is provided so please arrive a bit early to get your food and get settled.
+The ITA meetings are also being held remotely and begin at 5:30 pm with an audio/visual check in at 5:00 pm.

-If you have any questions please feel free to contact me at 705.5857, or email ntrail@intercitytransit.com.
+If you have any questions please feel free to contact me at 360.705.5857, or email ntrail@intercitytransit.com.